What is AI alignment?

 This refers to the challenge of specifying the reward function for an AI system in a way that accurately reflects our intentions.
 Doing this incorrectly can lead AI systems to optimise for targets that are only a proxy for what we want.

 Outer misalignment example: Companies want to train large language models (LLMs) to answer questions truthfully.
 They train AI systems with a reward function based on how humans rate answers.
+Humans tend to rate things that sound correct highly, regardless of whether they’re actually correct.
 This encourages the AI system to generate correct-sounding, but actually false answers, such as using made up citations.

 Outer misalignment example: Social media companies want to maximise advertising profits.
 They may use AI systems with the objective of maximising user engagement, but this results in their platforms promoting clickbait, misinformation or extremist content.
 This in turn reduces profits because customers stop advertising on the platform.